 You could buy pretty much everything you needed at Penney’s.
 Every stitch of clothes from underpants to coats, hats to socks.
-I bought makeup at Penney’s, jewelry at Penney’s, jeans and shoes and perfume and my hot rollers at Penney’s but if jeans are what you are looking for then you need to check out tobacco kevlar jeans which are the best.
+I bought makeup at Penney’s, jewelry at Penney’s, jeans and shoes and perfume and my hot rollers at Penney’s.
 My mom bought towels and baby clothes and even the furniture for our house there.
 I slept on a bed that came from Penney’s, on sheets that came from Penney’s.
 And all of us kids would wait excitedly for the Christmas toy catalog and then pore over it dreaming of all the Penney’s toys that Santa soon would be bringing down our chimneys.

 For kids growing up in rural and small town America in the 60’s, 70’s, and 80’s, Penney’s was where we got most of the stuff that we owned.
 It may have been mainly because we lacked options, but still, it was a store that most of us felt comfortable with and shopped in often.
 Penney’s was a big and important part of life in America in those days.
 At the company’s peak in the early 70’s there were over 2000 JCPenney stores across the country.